pousse-cafe/pousse-cafe.github.io/documentation.md

        ...
     }

 Above comment comes above the method implementing the Message Listener.
-Below snippet shows the comment that must be put above the method called by the Message Listener:
+Below snippet shows the comment and annotations that must be put above the method called by the Message Listener:

     /**
      * @step MyAggregate.handle(Event1)
-     * @event Event2
-     * @event Event3
      */
+     @ProducesEvent(Event1.class)
+     @ProducesEvent(value = Event2.class, toExternals = {"System A", "System B"})

 An explicit Domain Process must be part of a documented Module (i.e. it must be defined by a class in the documented Module's base package or one of its sub-packages).
 Otherwise, it will not be shown.